lcec-unb/simmsus/README.md

 Regarding the application of time-dependent magnetic fields, we have conducted a rigorous study on the dynamical susceptibility response of ferrofluids using **SIMMSUS** and have validated the dynamical solution of the rotational motion of the dipole moments of the particles provided by the code by comparing the numerical solution with an asymptotic theoretical model [11].
 The code seems to predict with excellent precision the dynamical behavior of the internal structure of ferrofluids.

-# General structure of the source-code
+# Structure of the source-code

 The code contains 8 files, from which 7 are necessary to produce the executable file (program) after the compilation and 1 is a configuration file.
 These are the following files: